-While Florida residents continue to enjoy an extended period without a hurricane making landfall, historically hurricanes have been one of the most significant perils for homeowners in our state.
+Historically hurricanes have been one of the most significant perils for homeowners in Florida.
 Although many homeowners presume that their homeowners insurance will cover damage to their home, there are potential issues and challenges that an insured must be aware of when initiating a post-hurricane claim.
-As a Miami-Dade County insurance dispute lawyer, my law firm represents many homeowners in insurance claims disputes.

-What practical factors can make it difficult to obtain a prompt resolution of your insurance claim in Miami and the surrounding areas of Florida after a hurricane?
+What practical factors can make it difficult to obtain a prompt resolution of your insurance claim after a hurricane?

 When a hurricane strikes, property insurance companies are inundated with tens of thousands of claims.
 The sheer number of claims can mean that customer service and promptness suffer.
 Homeowners also face serious practical challenges like loss of power to their home and interruption of their cell phone service.
 Homeowners also may not be in a position to pay for alternate lodging and living expenses.
 While your insurance coverage might cover these temporary living costs caused by your displacement, lack of preparation can mean that your insurance contact and policy information as well as other critical documents are left behind in your home.